Chapter Three: Minifig Weapons

 |With the logic-defying ability to weild an unlimited number of weapons simultaneously, the semi-mythical hero Zahru Trollarm brought the human minifigs of Medivo back from the brink of extinction in ancient times, slaying his way through hordes of Dungans, trolls, and the undead forces of the evil spirit Warhead.

 The weapons with which you arm your minifigs are best chosen according

 to which look the coolest.
 More practical considerations might increase

-your armys chances of victory, but that's of no consequence compared with
+your armys chances of victory, but that's hardly a priority compared to

 |Close Combat Weapons